natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 where, :math:`ET_0(x)` is the reference evapotranspiration from pixel :math:`x` and :math:`K_c(\ell_x)` is the plant (vegetation) evapotranspiration coefficient associated with the LULC :math:`\ell_x` on pixel :math:`x`. :math:`ET_0(x)` reflects local climatic conditions, based on the evapotranspiration of a reference vegetation such as grass of alfalfa grown at that location. :math:`K_c(\ell_x)` is largely determined by the vegetative characteristics of the land use/land cover found on that pixel (Allen et al. 1998). :math:`K_c` adjusts the :math:`ET_0` values to the crop or vegetation type in each pixel of the land use/land cover map. :math:`K_c` adjusts the :math:`ET_0` values to the crop or vegetation type in each pixel of the land use/land cover map, and is then used to estimate actual ET (AET) for the watershed, one of the model outputs.

-The water yield model script generates and outputs the total and average water yield at the sub-basin level.
+The water yield model script generates and outputs the total and average water yield at the subwatershed level.

 Water Scarcity Model
 ^^^^^^^^^^^^^^^^^^^^